 The role of the godfather and godmother is also important.
 They are chosen by the parents of the child to be baptized.
 They should be firm believers, able and ready to help the newly baptized to grow in their Catholic faith.

 Church law requires that a godparent or sponsor be at least sixteen years old, have received the sacraments of Baptism, Eucharist, and Confirmation, and be a practicing Catholic.
-A catholic person who has not completed his/her Christian initiation (that is, has not received First Communion and Confirmation), or if they are not catholic, they may serve as Christian witnesses but not as godparents.
+If a person has not completed his/her Christian initiation (that is, Baptism, Eucharist and Confirmation), or if they are not Catholic, they may serve as witnesses but not as godparents.

 Godparents or sponsors must submit proof of their own baptism and confirmation.